sloppyjuicy/cogniassist-docs/docs/settings-ml.md

 ![](assets\cw_028.gif)

-***Note*** - If the threshold is very high, then the AI bot will provide a response only if the confidence level is high.
+***Note*** - If the threshold is very high, then the AI bot will respond only if the confidence level is high.